 Photo by Sharnelle Jenkins-Thompson)

-Sharnelle Jenkins-Thompson is a proud mixed woman raised by a Welsh-Jewish immigrant Mum and a Metis-Cree father.
-She is the Manager of Community Outreach at West Coast LEAF.
+Sharnelle Jenkins-Thompson is the Manager of Community Outreach at West Coast LEAF.
 Sharnelle is passionate about addressing the impacts of colonialism and injustice through the power of meaningful relationships.
 Sharnelle grew up in Nanaimo (Snuneymuxw Nation) but now calls Vancouver home.
 She is a student at UVic in the Masters of Indigenous Social Work program.
 She often can be found hanging out with her tortoise and cat and enjoying this beautiful, unceded Coast Salish Territory.

 Questions?
 Feedback?
 Email us at firstname.lastname@example.org